nimimo Logonimimo

 One low-severity transitive dependency

-No end-to-end tests
+No end-to-end browser tests

 JavaScript memory constraints